gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The string "group-oscore" is used instead of "ace-group" (see Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}) as the top level path to the group-membership resource.
 The url-path /group-oscore/ is a default name of this specifications: implementations are not required to use this name, and can define their own instead.

+* The 'scope' parameter MUST be included.
+Its value encodes one scope entry with the format defined in {{sec-format-scope}}, indicating the group name and the role(s) that the joining node wants to take in the group.

 * The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the joining process (see {{sec-public-keys-of-joining-nodes}}).
 Otherwise, this parameter MUST NOT be present.

    If this parameter is present, each element (if any) of the first CBOR array is encoded as a CBOR integer, with the same value of a permission set ("Tperm") indicating that role or combination of roles in a scope entry, as defined in {{sec-format-scope}}.